mitliagkas/mitliagkas.github.io/ml-class.md

 order: 3
 ---

-IFT6390: Fundamentals of machine learning -- Taught online, Fall 2021
+IFT6390: Fundamentals of machine learning -- Fall 2021 -- Taught in person
 =========

 An introductory but **very intensive** class in machine learning.